 If you go: The HarSpa is perfect to treat yourself to a spa day or half day experience and they offer lots of different options such as spa mornings or afternoons, combined with lunch, afternoon tea or a cocktail – Half day spa package from £65 or enquire about a spa stay package.

 A cocktail in the Gold Bar

-Bristol’s cocktail scene is buzzing with plenty of ‘secret’ cocktail bars tucked away behind an inconspicuous front door, but the Bristol Harbour Hotel has it’s own ‘secret’ in The Gold Bar.
-The bar has been made out of the interconnecting rooms that were once the bank manager’s offices, giving it an intimite feel with table service and plenty of comfy velvet chairs and sofas.
+Bristol’s cocktail scene is buzzing with plenty of ‘secret’ cocktail bars tucked away behind an inconspicuous front door, but the Bristol Harbour Hotel has its own ‘secret’ in The Gold Bar.
+The bar has been made out of the interconnecting rooms that were once the bank manager’s offices, giving it an intimate feel with table service and plenty of comfy velvet chairs and sofas.

 Breakfast at Bristol Harbour Hotel

-On the buffet table, complete with country gingham tablecloth was a spread of baguettes, sourdough, mini pain chocolat, bowls of yoghurt, plates of cheese and salamis and big bowls of fresh melon and pineapple.
-You could have cornflakes or rice crispies if you like but that does seem rather boring.
+On the buffet table, complete with country gingham tablecloth was a spread of baguettes, sourdough, mini pain au chocolat, bowls of yogurt, plates of cheese and salamis and big bowls of fresh melon and pineapple.
+You could have cornflakes or rice krispies if you like but that does seem rather boring.